sjdlabgroup/omcplr/README.md

 # omcplr
-An R package for identifing complex genomic region and their hierarchical organization from optical mapping genome sequencing
+An R package for identifing genomic regions harboring complex genomic rearrangements and deconstructing their hierarchical organization using optical genome mapping technology.

 ## Getting Started

 We recommend an R version 3.6.0 or more recent in order to use the package.

 ## Introduction
-Complex genomic rearrangements are common rare in normal tissues but a majority of the tumor genomes have extensive rearrangements, including complex events.
-Until other classes of genomic alterations, complex rearrangements in tumors are least characterized due to technological limitations, which has led to debates about their architectures and etiologies.
-Here, we assess the application of genome-graph concept utilizing deep coverage optical mapping genome sequencing.
+Genomic instability and mutagenesis are hallmarks of cancer, and most tumors have rearranged genomes.
+Most genomic rearrangements in tumors are structurally simple, but complex genomic rearrangements (CGR) i.e. genomic reorganization events involving multiple intertwined structural rearrangements are common in all major cancer types.
+We utilized optical mapping to identify genomic rearrangements in cancer genomes, including those that are complex. we developed omcplR to resolve the CGR architectures and predict their genesis using the genome-graph framework.

 ## Availability and Installation
 The development version of omcplr package is available at https://github.com/sjdlabgroup/omcplr and can be installed as